Vector35/binaryninja-api/docs/guide/debugger.md

 On Windows, the backend is based on Windows Debugger Engine, and it supports WinDbg command syntax.
 All WinDbg extension command, e.g., `!peb` are also supported.

 The console supports resuming the target, e.g., stepping.
-The UI will be properly updated once the target stops.

 #### Stack Trace